Written by: Michael Cole-Fontayn | EMEA Chairman, BNY Mellon

 Mark Carney, Governor of the Bank of England, summed it up very well when he said that “we need global standards for global markets.”
 Financial markets – and Fixed Income, Currency and Commodities (FICC) markets in particular – are indeed global.

-This point has been widely recognised, and one of the primary objectives of the FICC Markets Standards Board (FMSB) is to contribute to the international convergence of standards.
+This point has been widely recognized, and one of the primary objectives of the FICC Markets Standards Board (FMSB) is to contribute to the international convergence of standards.